ABOUT Two If By Sea

 Two If By Sea is a newly-launched print and online literary and art journal published by the sirene of Two If By Sea Press.
 Each print issue will include visual art by featured artists, and a selection of text chosen from our open submissions.
 An online preview will be published in Summer 2020, and the print version will be available in Fall 2020.
 The online journal will feature additional visual, sound, and textual art.
 Now accepting submissions through August 15th!

 Laura Vena is a writer, teacher, translator, animal activist, and curator whose work has appeared in Bombay Gin, Super Arrow, Tarpaulin Sky, In Posse Review, The Dirty Fabulous, Antennae and elsewhere.
-Her book, x/she: stardraped, which was the winner of the 1913 Press First Book Prize by John Keene is available here.
-She was nominated for a Pushcart Prize for the same work by Debra Di Blasi.
+Her book, x/she: stardraped is a radical ecopoetics of the LA River and consists of a series of overlapping journeys—spiritual, cultural, linguistic, cartographic, geographical, and psychic.
+It is the winner of the 1913 Press First Book Prize by John Keene, was nominated for a Pushcart Prize by Debra Di Blasi and is available here.
 Laura holds an MFA in Creative Writing and Critical Studies from CalArts and is interested in works of a fantastic nature and those that investigate the ethical and aesthetic considerations of representation.
 Laura is the Fiction Editor at Entropy Magazine, and is the Founder and Creative Director of Blockhead Brigade, an organization that seeks to help Pit Bull type dogs & their families in need.
 You can find her online at www.lauravena.com

 Megan Broughton is an L.A./Napa based artist, cellist, writer, editor, and freelancer.
 Her work has been exhibited in Los Angeles, San Francisco, Napa, New York, and Barcelona and she has held residencies at The Earthfire Institute in Tetonia Idaho, Can Serrat in Barcelona Spain, and The Arctic Circle in Svalbard Norway (2019).
 She has taught with multiple arts programs including the CalArts Community Arts Partnership, CSSSA, NOMAD Lab, and The Oxbow School.
 Her writing has been featured in FANZINE, Enclave, and Entropy, where she is a Contributing Editor.
 She earned a BFA in Fine Art from the California Institute of the Arts (CalArts) in 2012 and is a CalArts Bay Area Alumnx Chapter Leader.
 You can see more of Megan's work here.